metaleap/gerbil-lsp/lsp/notes.md

 # 2. Language intel: the essentials

-**These features are "sorted in order of dev dependency"** such that work on later ones will most-likely _substantially_ benefit from / build upon / reuse / leverage work already done for earlier ones.
+**These features are "sorted in presumed order of dev dependency"** such that work on later ones will most-likely _substantially_ benefit from / build upon / reuse / leverage work already done for earlier ones.

 **Important:** most of these will receive and/or return _positions_ (line/col pair) and/or _"ranges"_ (pair of start _position_ and end _position_).
   - Handling those (in sync with perhaps underlying byte-buffer indices that AST nodes might refer to on the `ide` side — dunno) requires taking into account which EOL markers are used in the source file (`\r\n` or `\n` or `\r`), as well as the file's text encoding.